What's driving the EUR|USD

 CURRENT READINGS

-• Interest Rates divergence (1.70%): US spot rates are marginally higher than the ones in Europe, a factor that should be mildly supportive of the USD
+- Interest Rates divergence is at 1.71% - US spot rates are marginally higher than the ones in Europe, a factor that should be mildly supportive of the USD.

-• Yield differentials (1.36%): US 10yr Treasury yields are higher than the German Bund ones, a factor that should support the USD.
+- The Yield differential is at 1.55% - US 10yr Treasury yields are higher than the German Bund ones, a factor that should support the USD.

-• PMI growth differentials (2.90%): US prospective growth is expected to be much faster than European growth in the upcoming months, a factor that should be clearly supportive of the USD.
+- The PMI growth differential is at 3.00% - US prospective growth is expected to be much faster than European growth in the upcoming months, a factor that should be clearly supportive of the USD.

 MARKET IMPLICATIONS